 Housing Lawyers Practitioners Association

-Outside of work, I have a keen interest in fitness and nutrition and enjoy training at the gym, running, playing tennis and cycling.
-I also engage in voluntary work for a number of different charities.
-I have a passion for travelling to different parts of the world and experiencing new cultures, studying ancient civilizations and photographing wildlife.
-I am an avid reader of both fiction and non-fiction.
-I also speak fluent Urdu and basic conversational French and Arabic.
+Outside of work, he has a keen interest in fitness and nutrition and enjoys training at the gym, running, swimming, cycling and tennis.
+He also engages in voluntary work for a number of different charities.
+He has a passion for travelling to different parts of the world and experiencing new cultures, studying ancient civilizations and photographing wildlife.
+He is an avid reader of both fiction and non-fiction.
+He also speaks fluent Urdu and basic conversational French and is learning to speak Arabic and Spanish.
+Siddiq is also an accredited life coach and is passionate about working with individuals and organisations in overcoming difficulties in order to achieve their goals.